Train in the Way of Stillness and Strength

 2. Advance to the Intermediate Class, and learn non-competitive Push Hands (tui shou) or Tai Chi Sword.
 Push Hands is a two-person movement sequence that deepens your practical understanding of Tai Chi principles and enhances your overall Tai Chi practice.
 The sword form expands your ability in Tai Chi with new movements and techniques.
 In the intermediate class, we always practice the whole Long form in each session.

-3. Join our weekly practice sessions in the McConnell Arboretum and Gardens, held every Saturday from 8-9 am.
+3. Join our weekly practice sessions at Enterprise Park (near the Kid’s Kingdom playground), held every Saturday from 8-9 am.
 Attendance is free, and everyone, at whatever level, newbie to seasoned practitioner, is welcome to join in.

 4. Take part in our sponsored events, such as World Tai Chi Day.